Hulidex/k8s_automated_deployment/README.md

 API Objects are a collection of primitives to represent the system state. e.g: pods, nodes...

-Thanks to this objects we cant configure the state and we can indicate that state either declaratively (creating a file where we will declare the different objects and deploy them afterwards) or imperatively (using cli commands directly).
+Thanks to this objects we cant configure the state either declaratively (creating a file where we will declare the different objects and deploy them afterwards) or imperatively (using cli commands directly).

 > The API server has a RESTful API that runs over HTTP using JSON, and it's what we use as administrators to interact with k8s.

+> [!NOTE]
+> We don't normally interact with the API ourselves directly.
+We generally use
+> CLI or GUI tools for interacting with the cluster.
+These tools do the ugly work
+> of dealing with the API, and in return they offer a more user-friendly
+> environment to us.

 ### Pods

-They are single or a collection of containers **deployed as a single unit**.
+They are a single or a collection of containers **deployed as a single unit**.

 - Can be composed for one or more containers
 - Basic unit of work